naveen7v/Bhavcopy/README.md

 **EOD_charts.py**

-This script lets you plot stock prices on the fly in your browser
+This script lets you plot NSE stock prices(India) on the fly in your browser

 from Yahoo Finance using Dash-Plotly modules.

+For other exchange stocks just input the correct extension ,that is available from Yahoo Finance.

 No adjustment for the price is needed.
 This script makes use get_yahoo.py to get price data